 there was no substantial contribution to air emissions relative to other types of petroleum hydrocarbon cargos.

-Overall, this analysis indicates that HFO emissions, exposures, and hazards during barge loading of commercial HFOs are not excessive or a source of environmental or human health concern.
+Overall, this analysis indicates that HFO emissions, exposures, and hazards during the surveyed barge loading operations of commercial HFOs, and considered representative for this operation in general, were not excessive or a source of environmental or human health concern.
 The studies did not indicate a need for additional control measures on the emissions of hot HFOs during barge loading beyond normal good operational practice.

 REFERENCES